Athrotaxis cupressoides

-Athrotaxis cupressoides, commonly known as pencil pine, despite being a species of the family Cupressaceae and not a member of the pine family.
+Athrotaxis cupressoides, commonly known as pencil pine, is a species of conifer in the cypress family,Cupressaceae and not a member of the pine family.
 Found either as an erect shrub or as a tree, this species is endemic to Tasmania, Australia.
 Trees can live for upwards of 1000 years, sustaining a very slow growth rate of approximately 12 mm in diameter per year.

 Description

 As with all species in the Athrotaxis genus, A. cupressoides leaves are single-veined and arranged in spirals.
 Unique to A. cupressoides, the leaves are 2-3mm long/wide with overlapping and closely compressed stems.
 This results in a scale like appearance.
 Two forms of woody cones act as the gametophyte structures, which mature approximately six months after pollination and are typically retained on the tree for up to one year.
 The female cones are spherical with pointed bract scales 12–15 mm in diameter.
 The male cones are much smaller 3–5 mm in diameter.
 The common name pencil pine is based on it being an evergreen conical-shaped tree which grows up to 20 m, with trunks up to 1.5 m in diameter.
 This shape is most prominent when found in subalpine or open alpine vegetation; however, it can also occur as a rainforest tree.
 Bark is light brown and fibrous, becoming more furrowed with age.
 The tree produces "root suckers" as much as 50 metres from the trunk, suggesting a very extensive root system.

 The name Athrotaxis is derived from the Greek words athros meaning 'crowded' and taxis meaning 'arrangement'.
 The species name cupressoides in Greek means 'resembling cypress'.